vbookshelf/Arduino-Computer-Vision-Finger-Counter/README.md

 The voltage that the Arduino uses to turn on the LED could be used to perform many other actions - open a door, control the position of a robot arm, apply the brakes on a self driving car, set off an alarm and more.

-In this project we fed hand images from a webcam to a machine learning model.
-The model then predicted hand keypoints.
+In this project hand images are fed from a webcam to a machine learning model.
+The model then predicts hand keypoints.
+The python program uses these keypoints to determine whether a finger is up or down.
 However, because we are using an Ardunio, the input could also be sensor data like temperature and pressure.
 This data could be continuously fed to a model to predict, for example, if a machine will break down in the next 24 hours.

 <br>